Blunk-electronic/ET/doc/board.rst

 #.
 Set Thermal Relief Maxium Gap Width

-	This is the maximal space between pad and fill zone.
+	This is the maximal space between terminal edge and fill zone.
 	For spaces greater than gap_max no spoke will be generated:

 	.. code-block::